-Forests within suitable landscapes (see Priority Wildlife Species and Habitat Objectives) should provide vertical and horizontal structural diversity in terms of tree species, size and age classes and growth forms (e.g., trees, shrubs and vines) within a heterogeneous forest canopy comprised of gaps and a complex layering (i.e., desired stand conditions, Table 2).
+Forests within suitable landscapes (Chapter II) should provide vertical and horizontal structural diversity in terms of tree species, size and age classes, and growth forms (e.g., trees, shrubs, and vines) within a heterogeneous forest canopy comprised of gaps and a complex layering (i.e., desired stand conditions, Table 2).
 As many forest interior wildlife species flourish under habitat conditions associated with these complex forest structures, we emphasize the need to increase the availability of these forest conditions.
 Although little empirical data exist upon which to draw (Mitchell and Beese 2002), we believe that desired stand structures can be achieved via the use of silvicultural practices (Beggs 2004).